StayAtHomeAstronut/LagoonWebMap/README.md

 I wrote this program to become more familiar with web design and the development of GIS software.
 It is my hope to present a mock "map" webpage and app to Lagoon's Leadership Team in hopes that it will be improved upon and made public in the future.

-TODO {Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.}

 [Lagoon Amusement Park Map](https://youtu.be/U1_ux80okbY?si=Z6l7atJ2M2n2djvy)

 # Development Environment